ETC-Docs/ETC-Docs/_posts/2023-03-14-production.markdown

 categories: ETC_Docs
 ---

-<p style="text-align: justify;">This guide provides you with an overview of the contents of our guide for navigating the production process.
+<p style="text-align: justify;">This guide provides you with an overview of the contents for navigating through the production process.
 The guide is divided into three levels - Entry, Intermediate, and Advanced.
 Each with specific tasks that need to be performed.</p>

 ## Entry Level